HOW DOES LRC SUPPORT OUTDOOR MINISTRIES?

 Luther Crest Bible Camp in Alexandria, MN.
 Note the Extensive Environmental Education Program.

-NEW Waypost's Vision for Sustainable Living
+Waypost's Vision for Sustainable Living

 In the fall of 2009, Waypost Camp in Hatley, Wisconsin adopted a vision to provide environmental education experiences to all ages.
 These experiences focus on developing caring and responsible stewards of nature, demonstrating environmentally sustainable practices, and being a place to explore, recreate, rejuvenate and connect with God’s creation and each other.